 The views over Lake Wanaka are great, but Lake Hawea is the real star of this hike.
 We also had the entire experience all to ourselves — we didn’t see anybody else until we were halfway back down the mountain.
 I’ve heard Roy’s Peak can get overrun, so this is the perfect, more off the beaten path alternative.

 - Go early: Seeing the sunrise at Isthmus Peak is a great experience and is worth getting up at a crazy hour for.
 It was nice walking up in the dark and the track was easy to follow.

 - Wear good shoes: The track is muddy in parts and there is often snow at the top.

 - Bring warm clothes: Isthmus Peak is exposed and the wind at the top can be really cold.

 - When is the best time of year to hike Isthmus Peak?
 We did it in late September (spring) and there was a still lot of snow around.
-You can do it at any time of year, but it might be best to avoid doing it at sunrise in winter (the photos would be amazing though).
+You can do it at any time of year (except between November 20 and December 20, when it’s closed for fawning), but it might be best to avoid doing it at sunrise in winter (the photos would be amazing though).

 The start of the Isthmus Peak Track is located past Hawea on the road to Haast / the West Coast, around 30 minutes from Wanaka.
 It’s just after the Lake Hawea Lookout and isn’t well signed.
 Look out on the right hand side of the road (if coming from Wanaka) — there’s a small sign and a car park.
 The track starts on the opposite side of the road (again, there’s just a small sign for the track).
 We drove straight past it first time around and it’s very easy to miss, especially in the dark.